Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 \[ \begin{align} \pmb{\operatorname{ A : }}\,\, &{\Delta y}_A = h = v_{y,A} * h / v_y \quad \Rightarrow \\[10pt] \pmb{\operatorname{ B : }}\,\, & {\Delta y}_B = v_{y.B} * \gamma_x \, {\Delta y}_A \,= \, { 1 \over \gamma_x} \, v_{y} \,*\, \gamma_x \, {h \over v_y} = h \, . \end{align}\]

-This ensures that our conditions at tB = tA = 0 get fulfilled in B, too: The particular event that the left end of the slot meets the left end of the rod in frame A at tA = 0 is reproduced in frame B at tB = 0.
+This ensures that our conditions at tB = tA = 0 get fulfilled in B, too: The particular event when the left end of the slot meets the left end of the rod in frame A at tA = 0 occurs in frame B also at tB = 0.

 Key events occurring in frame A at tA = 0